What can you do with a CM degree?

-- Justin Barnes, project manager, Barton Malow Company.
+- Justin Barnes, Project Manager, Barton Malow Company.

 - Brian Conklin, Senior Project Manager, Alberici Constructors.

-- Kevin Foucher, vice president, Commercial Contracting Corporation.
+- Kevin Foucher, Vice President, Commercial Contracting Corporation.

 - Jeremy Gershonowicz, Vice President – Director of Retail, Sachse Construction.

-- Melanie Goerke, Sustainability Consultant, Steven Winter Associates.
+- Melanie Goerke, Sustainability Consultant, HITT Contracting.

-- Lisa Honaman, Architectural Sales Representative, Viracon.
+- Lisa Honaman, Midwest Territory Manager, Viracon.

 - James Kramek, Senior Project Manager, Barton Malow.

-- Tim Mrozowski, professor - emeritus, Construction Management Program.
+- Tim Mrozowski, Professor - Emeritus, Construction Management Program.